Skip to content

 Function Description: Retrieves the current vehicle position in the NED coordinate system

-Returns: Position in the local NED coordinate system returned by PX4, where the origin is the takeoff point for each aircraft.
-For the综合 model, returns the global NED position (relative to the UE center), formatted as [north, east, down], unit: meters
+Return Value (Returns): Position in the local NED coordinate system returned by PX4, where the origin is the takeoff point for each aircraft.
+For the integrated model, returns the global NED position (relative to the UE center), formatted as [north, east, down], unit: meters

 get_pos_ned_global()